 Resorts Owned

-HGVC; Vistana Beach Club (VBC) and Sheraton Flex; Marriott Abound Points; Berkley Vegas (Vacation Village EOY RCI Weeks) and LHC
+HGVC (Including BHC at W57 and The Residences); Marriott Abound Points (Thru Vistana and Marriott); Berkley Vegas (Vacation Village EOY RCI Weeks) and LHC

 As I understand the issue, the legislation provides a calculation of "fully funded" which the industry believes may be excessive and unrealistic.
 The waiver does not mean the required reserves are not funded or fully funded, just that the state formula is not used.
 If you are satisfied with the way the resorts are managed, let the HOA/HGVC determine what the funding should be NOT Tallahassee!!!